 Laodiceanism is the attitude that dominates the end time.
 It is a subtle form of worldliness that has infected the church, and Christ warns against it strongly.

-In this second and final installment in a series on the great harlot of Revelation 17, Richard Ritenbaugh focuses on her wealth and her bloodthirsty persecution of God's people.
-A Christians we must watch world events and come out of her ways!
+The great harlot of Revelation 17 has great wealth and bloodthirsty persecution of God's people.
+We must watch world events and come out of her ways.